Concrete Admixtures (Additives)- Types, Selection, Properties, Uses

-Concrete admixtures are used to modify the properties of concrete to achieve desired workability in case of low water cement ratio, and to enhance setting time of concrete for long distance transportation of concrete.
+Concrete admixtures (additives) enhances the properties of concrete for applications in construction with special requirements.
+Concrete additives are used to achieve desired workability in case of low water cement ratio, and to enhance setting time of concrete for long distance transportation of concrete.

-So, it is of much importance for a civil site engineer to know about the properties of admixtures for better selection and application in concrete works.
+So, it is of much importance for a civil site engineer to know about the types of admixtures (additives) and their properties for better selection and application in concrete works.

 Definition of Concrete Admixtures